 Consider having a music box in your home, filled with instruments that your child can enjoy.
 It doesn’t have to be filled with the most expensive instruments, even things such as egg shakers and recorders make a great start.

-If you know you’re going to want some peace from your little ones practicing, you could make sure this box can be put away and brought out as you choose.
+If you know you’re going to want some peace from your little ones practising, you could make sure this box can be put away and brought out as you choose.

 And, of course, once your children get a little older and start to show an interest in a particular instrument, paying for musical lessons is something they may really love.